This post may contain affiliate links. Please see our disclosure policy for more details.

 Peanut Butter Rice Krispy Treats

-Growing up, one of my favorite school snacks that my mom would pack for me was the rice krispie treats from those bright blue wrappers made with marshmallows and butter.
+Growing up, one of my favorite school snacks was the classic rice krispie treat, the kind that came in bright blue wrappers, loaded with marshmallows and butter.

 Ingredients

-- Crispy rice cereal - you can use regular or brown rice krispies.
+- Crispy rice cereal – This forms the base of your bars.
+Look for a cereal that’s free from artificial colors and flavors for the healthiest option.
+You can use regular or brown rice krispies.

-- Peanut butter - Helps bind the bars together and adds protein, healthy fats, and a delicious nutty flavor.
-Smooth, natural style works best. you can swap with any nut butter, like almond butter, cashew butter, or sunflower seed butter, to make it allergy friendly.
-Just make sure it's the smooth kind.
+- Peanut butter – Helps bind the bars together and adds protein, healthy fats, and a delicious nutty flavor.
+Smooth, natural style works best.
+You can swap with any nut butter, like almond butter, cashew butter, or this homemade sunflower seed butter, to make it allergy friendly.
+Just make sure it’s the smooth kind.

-- Honey - Adds sweetness and helps bind the bars.
+- Honey – The natural sweetener that holds everything together while adding a rich, caramel-like sweetness.
 You can also use brown rice syrup.
-I haven't tried this with maple syrup, but please let me know if you do!
+I haven’t tried this with maple syrup, but please let me know if you do!

 - Vanilla extract – optional but adds great depth of flavor.